 Sugar City is a very small city located in the state of Idaho.
 With a population of 2,038 people and just one neighborhood, Sugar City is the 80th largest community in Idaho.

-Sugar City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sugar City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sugar City is a city of professionals, service providers, and managers.
 There are especially a lot of people living in Sugar City who work in teaching (21.39%), healthcare suport services (12.12%), and office and administrative support (7.59%).

 And if you like science, one thing you'll find is that Sugar City has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Sugar City is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Sugar City is a great place for families with children to consider.
+First of all, many other families with children live here, making Sugar City a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Sugar City has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Sugar City’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The citizens of Sugar City are very well educated compared to the average community in the nation: 36.44% of adults in Sugar City have a bachelor's degree or even advanced degree.
+The education level of Sugar City citizens is very high relative to the national average among all cities (21.84%): 36.44% of adults in Sugar City have a bachelor's degree or even advanced degree.

 Sugar City is a somewhat ethnically-diverse city.
 The people who call Sugar City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sugar City residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Sugar City include English, German, Danish, Irish, and European.